nickjj/notes/README.md

 flexibility!

 Also, you have the power of the command line at your finger tips to manipulate these files however you see fit.
-For example you can run `cat 2019-12-*.txt > 2019-12.txt` to create a monthly file.
-Or better yet, if you prefer having monthly files by default instead of daily files you can just change `date +%Y-%m-%d` to be `date +%Y-%m` in the notes script for the `NOTES_FILE`.
+For example you can run `cat 2019-*.txt > 2019.txt` to create a yearly file.

 ## About the Author